 Nearby, Pidurangala Rock provides a less crowded alternative with a more challenging, rustic trail that includes some rock scrambling.
 It features a large reclining Buddha statue and the remains of a 5th-century monastery.
 The summit offers an exceptional view of Sigiriya itself.

-Both sites are best visited at dawn or late afternoon to avoid the midday heat and large crowds.
+Best time to walk: Both sites are best visited at dawn or late afternoon to avoid the midday heat and large crowds.
 The ideal months are during the dry seasons from January to April and August to September.
 An entrance fee is required for Sigiriya, while Pidurangala has a smaller fee that supports the local temple.

 Yala National Park: Walking Safaris